 Has Gaming Created The Singularity Already?

 Anyone who has played a decent amount of video games knows how far AI has come these past few decades.
 The reality we can insert into the artificial worlds of video games is getting better with every passing month.
 From the cutting edge of cloud gaming, to free phone games with predictive algorithms.
 We are moving closer and closer to not being able to differentiate between game and reality.
+Websites and companies are also starting to utilise the cloud more, which shows that technology is moving in this direction at a fast, but natural rate.
+Read more here.

-We’re not speaking theoretically either, with games now having independent ecosystems, and complex economies.
+In terms of gamin, we’re not speaking theoretically either, with games now having independent ecosystems, and complex economies.
 The worlds we enter to play are becoming more fully realized than our own lives in some cases.
 Some characters that only exist digitally are living their lives more fully than we are.

 A fascinating and terrifying fact that I found out about what was a VERY popular game.
 The creation of Star Wars: The Force Unleashed involved several technical innovations.
 One system allowed for something that may have been a grave mistake.
 The enemy AI for this game was literally given a central nervous system.
 Essentially, allowing your enemies to feel pain, and thus avoid your attacks.